 Some signs you might want to talk to your doctor about alternative medications:

 - You find yourself taking more CBD than you were prescribed

 - You want to cut back on CBD usage but find it hard to stop

 - You are neglecting hobbies or time with loved ones due to CBD usage

 - CBD usage is making it hard for you to handle responsibilities at work, school, or home

 - You find yourself spending more than you can afford on CBD

 Learn More at Granite Recovery Center

-If you or a loved one is struggling with addiction, Granite Recovery Center is here to help.
-For over 10 years, our New Hampshire addiction treatment centers have been working hard to help those dealing with substance use disorders.
+Granite Recovery Centers is here to help.
+Our New Hampshire addiction treatment centers have been working hard to help those dealing with substance use disorders for over 10 years.
 We offer a unique blend of supportive 12-step curriculum and effective clinical psychotherapies.
-Depending on your situation, our team may also recommend medication-assisted treatment or holistic therapies.
+Our team may also recommend medication-assisted treatment or holistic therapies depending on your situation.

-At Granite Recovery Center, treatment is specially tailored to suit your needs.
+At Granite Recovery Centers, treatment is specially tailored to suit your needs.
 Our team can help with medical detox, residential treatment and intensive outpatient care.
 We can provide much-needed encouragement and care along every step of the journey.
 Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.
 Learn more about our services by giving us a call today.